byrd-laif/soilMakers/lifeStylesForChange/vivariumSalonCircleElements.md

 ## *Evoking the Wisdom of the World.*

-- Honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forms.
+- Honoring someone's intention within a group process, where each idea is valued for itself, creating appreciated forms.

 ### *Salon Circle Elements and Etiquette*